 - Recovery star - GMMH NHS

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 During the first session we will discuss the reasons that have brought you to therapy, how we can work together and goals.
 The introduction session is half price at £20 and each session afterwards is £40 for 60 minutes.

 Most clients usually experience noticeable change between sessions 6 and 12.

 Concessions offered for

-For those that wish to meet in person my therapy room is located in Prestwich, North Manchester, which is close to junction 17 and 19 of the M60.
+For those that wish to meet in person after lock down my therapy room is located in Prestwich, North Manchester, which is close to junction 17 and 19 of the M60.
 It is accessible by tram and bus and secure, free parking is available.